8Sided Blog

 I’m fortunate that a wise person told me about the importance of music publishing early in my music career.
 So, in the mid-90s, Eighth Dimension started a publishing company, and I learned to self-publish my own music.
 These moves paid off once Q-Burns Abstract Message music started getting licensed for things like Sex and the City, and Eighth Dimension label artists began getting placements in iconic shows like The Wire and Six Feet Under.
 This action inspired me to eventually shift my focus from the label to music publishing, rights management, and sync licensing.
 So, around 2010, I officially started 8DSync, and music publishing has been my main game since.
 Like 8D Industries, I’m only bringing on artists and writers whose music I love and believe in, though the genre range is much broader than the label’s.
 This field is where I genuinely feel like I can call myself an “expert.”

 Where to start?
 I decided I never wanted to be a band member again, so I started a solo production project in 1994 called “Q-Burn” (a pun on the old radio term ‘cue burn‘).
 After getting mixed up with the famed turntablist Q-Bert and a lofty idea that “there is no Q-Burns … this is an imaginary band!”
 I changed the name to Q-Burns Abstract Message.
 Unfortunately, people kept on confusing the name with Q-Bert (including, once, DJ Shadow).
 My first records were on a small but beloved San Francisco imprint called Mephisto Records and the Hardkiss offshoot label Sunburn.
 Then I was signed to Astralwerks for a few fun years and returned to Eighth Dimension.
 After a couple of decades of spurts and sputters (and way too many remixes), I released the AUDIOTOTEMPOLE EP in 2019.
 As far as I know, that’s the final release under the Q-BAM moniker.
-Now I’m all about Grottoes, a creamier, sparser, less beat-concerned, and somewhat ominous project that I hope I’ll actively explore in the coming months.
+After that, I’ve released on song as Grottoes, and it’s a creamier, sparser, less beat-concerned, and somewhat ominous thing.

 • 8DPromo